 “This case study offers hope for hundreds of thousands of people suffering from the painful symptoms associated with Crohn’s disease,” Hana Kahleova, study co-author, said in a statement (Forbes).

-Large intake of processed foods, dairy, or meat products can lead to inflammation in the body.
+A large intake of processed foods, dairy, or meat products can lead to inflammation in the body.
 The effects from this can later appear on the skin.
 Avoiding those foods can help keep the skin clean.
 When you cut back on animal products, you also avoid consuming saturated fats that can clog the pores.
 By increasing the intake of fruits and vegetables, you get a good dose of essential minerals and vitamins that keep the skin shiny and healthy.